Geeksltd/MSharp.Docs/Tutorials/14/README.md

 }
 ```

 If you want to create a custom template for your email content you can create another M# entity in your **#Model** project and inherit from `IEmailTemplate`.
-This class is optional and you can hard-code email style in email message body, but in real project you would always have many styles for email and you have to implement this class.
+This class is optional and you can hard-code email style in email message body, but in a real project, you would always have many styles for email and you have to implement this class.
 In the code below we have created an entity named `EmailTemplate`:

 ```csharp
 using MSharp;